Shenzhen Metro

 Shenzhen Metro Information

-The Shenzhen metro is a rapid transit system that serves Shenzhen city in the Guangdong province in China.
-The system began operations on 28th December 2004, and presently has 6 lines that serve 149 stations.
-The system has a total track length of 230.6 km .
-The metro system has various operators- Shenzhen Metro Group, Shenzhen Metro Co.
+The Shenzhen Metro is a rapid transit system serving the city of Shenzhen in Guangdong Province, China.
+The system started operation on 28 December 2004 and currently has 6 lines serving 149 stations.
+The system has a total track length of 230.6 km.
+The metro system has several operators – Shenzhen Metro Group, Shenzhen Metro Co.
 Ltd, Shenzhen Metro No. 3 Line Operations Branch Co.
-Ltd and MTR (Shenzhen Co., Ltd.).
-As per 2016 statistics, the metro had an average daily ridership of 3.9 million passengers & an annual ridership of 1.122 billion passengers.
-That’s not all, as off now presently, there are around 5 more lines that are under construction which is set to make this massive network, an even bigger one.
+Ltd and MTR (Shenzhen Co., Ltd).
+According to 2016 statistics, the metro had an average daily ridership of 3.9 million passengers and an annual ridership of 1.122 billion passengers.
+That’s not all, as there are currently around 5 more lines under construction, which will make this massive network even bigger.

 Shenzhen Metro Map

-Map of Shenzhen Metro showing various Routes, Stations and Lines.
-Click on the map to enlarge it.
+Map of Shenzhen Metro showing different lines and stations.
+Click on the map to enlarge it or download the Shenzhen Metro map in PDF format.

 Shenzhen Metro Hours